Italian-Translation-Alliance/la-sfida-gygax-75/04_settimana_2.md

 # Settimana 2: L'area circostante

-*Map the land around the dungeon and town.*

-Gygax suggests “sitting down with a large piece of hex ruled paper and drawing a large scale map.
-A map with a scale of 1 hex = 1 mile … will be about right for player operations such as exploring, camping, adventuring, and eventually building their strongholds.
-Even such small things as a witch's hut and side entrances to the dungeon can be shown on the map.
-The central features of the map must be the major town and the dungeon entrance.” – EGG

 *Mappare il terreno intorno al dungeon e alla città.*

 Gygax suggerisce di "sedersi con un grande pezzo di carta a esagoni e disegnare una mappa su larga scala.
 Una mappa con una scala di 1 esagono = 1 miglio ... sarà più o meno giusta per le operazioni dei giocatori come esplorare, accamparsi, avventurarsi ed eventualmente costruire le loro roccaforti.
 Anche piccole cose come la capanna di una strega e gli ingressi laterali al dungeon possono essere mostrati sulla mappa.
 Le caratteristiche centrali della mappa devono essere la città principale e l'entrata del dungeon". - EGG